crosswire/xiphos/INSTALL.md

     WebKit1 or Webkit2     Port to Gtk+ of the WebKit rendering engine appstream-util         Utility to validate AppStream metadata
-    biblesync>=1.2.0       Protocol to support Bible software shared co-navigation dbus-glib              API for use of D-Bus from GLib applications desktop-file-validate  Validates a desktop file
+    biblesync>=1.2.0       Protocol to support Bible software shared co-navigation desktop-file-validate  Validates a desktop file
     gcc                    GCC, the GNU Compiler Collection
     gconfmm                C++ wrappers for GConf